 End November – John Curtin Scholarship Program outcomes are sent

-There are a large number of scholarships available for commencing students, and not all are for the best and brightest.
+There are a large number of merit and non-merit scholarships available for commencing students.

 There is an advanced search function on the scholarships website which allows you to search for scholarships based on selected criteria.

 Curtin University funds this award which allows each West Australian high school principal to nominate two students.
 Students can be nominated on any of the below criteria:

 Showing most improvement during their high school studies; or

 This Award is not provided in conjunction with any other scholarship offer from Curtin, so students who are nominated for the Principal’s Recommendation Award and qualify for the Curtin Excellence Scholarship will only receive the Principal’s Recommendation Award.
 For this reason we allow principals to nominate up to two reserve students.